Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 15. Where do I belong
+*Return the lowest index at which a value (second argument) should be inserted into an array (first argument) once it has been sorted.
+The returned value should be a number.

+For example, getIndexToIns([1,2,3,4], 1.5) should return 1 because it is greater than 1 (index 0), but less than 2 (index 1).

+Likewise, getIndexToIns([20,3,5], 19) should return 2 because once the array has been sorted it will look like [3,5,20] and 19 is less than 20 (index 2) and greater than 5 (index 1).*
 ```javascript
 getIndexToIns([10, 20, 30, 40, 50], 35) // should return 3.
 getIndexToIns([10, 20, 30, 40, 50], 30) // should return 2.